pojntfx/uni-webtopics-notes/docs/presentation.md

 - But what if we want to develop things that one can't normally develop remotely?
 - Apps which require Android devices as a target, require a programmer, USB or Bluetooth and are not using Web Bluetooth/Web Serial (i.e. Android apps, smart home projects, IoT devices, Arduinos)
   - Forward USB over IP
-  - Formward DBus over IP for BlueZ
+  - Forward DBus over IP for BlueZ
   - Use SSH tunnels
 - Apps which require a Wayland compositor/a screen (i.e. desktop Linux apps, GTK/QT apps)
   - Waypipe